theobald-software/helpcenter.theobald-software.github.io/docs/roadmap/index.md

   - toc
 ---

-The idea is to publish product roadmaps as part of the HelpCenter.
-The following options are available:
+To publish a product roadmaps as part of the HelpCenter, the following ready-made options are available:

 - [Neoteroi Gantt Plugin](gantt-diagram.md)
 - [Neoteroi Timeline Plugin](timeline.md)